-The Rand Corporation reaches its conclusions on gun control by pointing to reasons that can’t be accounted for in its survey.
-It completely ignores studies that indicate that gun control is harmful.
+The Rand Corporation reaches its conclusions on gun control by having its survey completely ignore studies that indicate that gun control is harmful.
 Their survey also inaccurately misstates the studies that they do reference.

 Time after time, their justifications for excluding studies are simply false.
 When a study finds that there’s no statistically significant evidence that a particular law had an impact, Rand calls the results “uncertain” or “inconclusive.”

 The Rand Corporation claims are shown in bold.
 As an initial example, take Rand’s discussion of the third edition of More Guns, Less Crime (University of Chicago Press, 2010).

 Their discussion is simply not correct on many levels.
 The entire book gives extensive results for murder, rape, robbery, and aggravated assaults.
 Apparently, the authors of the Rand report don’t understand the difference between murder and homicide.
 Here is an example from Table 10.4 on page 265, that provides detailed results for those different categories, along with their level of statistical significance.

 “These included information on the statistical significance of each coefficient in the model but not for a test comparing post-implementation time intervals with pre-implementation time intervals.”

 If you look at Table 10.4, you can see that comparisons of before-and-after trends and their levels of statistical significance are indeed provided.

 Strangely, Rand’s survey of existing research ignored virtually all of the dozens of studies that find that right-to-carry reduces violent crime.

 The Rand report gives the impression that MGLC only looks at country level data.
 But MGLC also does city-level analyses for all cities with populations of over 10,000 (pp. 191-194) and state level data (many places through out the book).